zzunairaa/Whitebox-UQ/README.md

 `uq_toolbox` is **not** a UQ library and introduces no new uncertainty methods.
 It is a small internal utility built for this tutorial to remove infrastructure boilerplate.
 It handles:

 - loading and registering UQLM and LM-Polygraph models under simple aliases
-- routing uncertainty calls to the correct backend via a central `evaluate_uncertainty()` function
+- routing uncertainty calls to the correct backend
-- the RDE reference-fitting workflow (`density_uq.py`)
+- the RDE two-stage reference-fitting workflow (`density_uq.py`)
 - the claim-level 5-stage pipeline (`claim_uq.py`)
 - the supervised uncertainty head loading and inference (`learned_uq/`)
-- batch and dataset-level scoring pipelines (`pipeline.py`)

 All actual uncertainty estimates come from **UQLM**, **LM-Polygraph**, and **LLM Uncertainty Head**.
+The notebook shows the native library API for every method before introducing the wrapper.

 ---

 ## ⚙️ Requirements

 ### API Keys
-- **OpenAI API key** — required for UQLM white-box scorers and for GPT-4o-based claim extraction in the claim-level section
+- **OpenAI API key** — required for UQLM white-box scorers and GPT-4.1-mini claim extraction
 - **Hugging Face token** — required to download Qwen, Mistral, DeBERTa, and the pretrained uncertainty head

 ### Hardware
 - A **CUDA-enabled GPU** is strongly recommended for all sections
-- Most sections run on an **NVIDIA T4** or equivalent (Colab free tier)
+- Most sections run on an **NVIDIA T4** (Colab free tier)
-- The supervised uncertainty head section loads **Mistral-7B-Instruct-v0.2** together with its uncertainty head and is significantly more memory-intensive — an **A100** is recommended
+- The supervised uncertainty head section loads **Mistral-7B-Instruct-v0.2** with its uncertainty head — a **high-memory GPU** is recommended for that section

 ### Software
 - Python 3.9+
-- Google Colab (recommended) or a local Jupyter environment with GPU access
+- Google Colab (recommended) or a local Jupyter environment with GPU

 ---